csound/manual/docs/opcodes/ftslice.md

 category:Table Control:Read/Write Operations
 -->
 # ftslice
-Copy a slice from an f-table to another f-table at performance
+Copy a slice from an f-table to another f-table at performance.

 Plugin opcode in emugens.